bow-simulation/virtualbow-website/docs/contributing.md

 ---

-There are many ways in which you can get involved in this project and help improving it.
+There are many ways to get involved in this project.
 The following sections will give you an overview, but feel free to [contact me](contact.md) with your own ideas as well.
 Any help is appreciated!

 ### Feedback, Feature Requests and Bug Reports